holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.6.md

 #### Tryorama tests

 Tryorama has been removed from Holochain 0.6.1's Holonix development environment.
-Instead, tests are scaffolded in your coordinator zome's code alongside the zome functions.
+Instead, integration tests use Sweettest, our Rust-based test harness. <!--TODO(upgrade): link to docs.rs when https://github.com/holochain/holochain/pull/5825 is merged to a recommended release --> They can be found in `dnas/<dna>/zomes/coordinator/<zome>/tests` and can be run with `cargo test` either at the project level or the zome level folder.

 You can still use Tryorama; it's been moved to the community-managed [`holochain/tryorama`](https://github.com/holochain-open-dev/tryorama) GitHub repo.
-If you want to continue using it, edit your project's `tests/package.json` file, updating the client lib:
+If you want to continue using it, edit your project's `tests/package.json` file, updating the client lib.
+(The NPM package name is still the same.)

 <!-- TODO(upgrade): Update these version numbers for new 0.6.x releases -->